ChristiaanAlwin/NeuLAND_DNN/README.md

 a DNN (Deep Neural Network) module for the NeuLAND Data Analysis.

 First, one must install FairSoft and FairRoot in the usual way.
-The .tar-version supplied in thsi repository are guaranteed to be compatible with this version of R3BRoot.
+The .tar-version supplied in this repository are guaranteed to be compatible with this version of R3BRoot.
 Then, this version of R3BRoot should be installed on top of it.